RobertSundling/neato-botvac/README.md

 Once you have done one of those, then reinstall the battery.
 The robot should turn back on but be unable to obtain the current date and time.

-**Important note:** If the robot stores the last-known date and time somewhere in non-volatile memory, this may not work.
-It might just reset to that.
-Whether or not it does this is unknown.
-Therefore, if you try this, please open a GitHub [issue](https://github.com/RobertSundling/neato-botvac/issues) or [discussion](https://github.com/RobertSundling/neato-botvac/discussions) on this repository to report your findings.
+**Important note:** I am continuously working to make this guide as easy-to-use as possible.
+If you try any of these methods, whether or not they work for you, please create a [GitHub discussion](https://github.com/RobertSundling/neato-botvac/discussions) on this repository to report your findings.

 There is also a guaranteed known-working way to do this.
 You can instead do a full factory reset on your robot, disconnect the battery, then reinstall it.
 [Here is a tutorial from u/cof53a on reddit](https://www.reddit.com/r/NeatoRobotics/comments/13oryys/refreshed_d3_thru_d7_453_firmware_for_manual_usb/kv6bujz/).
 However, a factory reset should generally be avoided if possible, so only try this if nothing else works.